dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/workable.md

 `access_token`: Authenticate the Workable API using the token specified in ".dlt/secrets.toml".

-`subdomain`: Your Workable account name, specified in dlt.config.toml.
+`subdomain`: Your Workable account name, specified in ".dlt/config.toml".

 `start_date`: Optional.
 Sets a data retrieval start date; defaults to January 1, 2000.